Buy ENERGY STAR® certified lighting to save you money!

 - Lighting Reference Guide [PDF - 339 KB]

-Many lighting products must meet minimum energy efficiency standards as regulated under Canada’s Energy Efficiency Regulations.
+These lighting products must meet minimum energy efficiency standards as regulated under Canada’s Energy Efficiency Regulations: compact fluorescent lamps (CFLs), exit signs, fluorescent lamp ballasts, general service fluorescent lamps, general service incandescent reflector lamps, general service lamps and modified spectrum incandescent lamps, torchieres, traffic signal modules and pedestrian modules.
 The Regulations help eliminate the least efficient products from the Canadian market.

 The ENERGY STAR name and symbol are administered and promoted in Canada by Natural Resources Canada and are registered in Canada by the United States Environmental Protection Agency.